emersonmde/reprisedb/README.md

 RepriseDB handles LSM Tree compaction using a merge strategy.
 When the number of `SSTable`s grows, a compaction process is initiated to prevent inefficiencies during key lookups.
 This process, managed by the `compact_sstables` method, merges the two most recent `SSTable`s into one, with a "last write wins" strategy for key collisions.

-In case of a compaction error, RepriseDB rolls back to the pre-compaction state, ensuring data consistency and integrity.

-## Code Overview

-- **database.rs**: The main interface of RepriseDB, manages data read/write operations and initiates compaction when required.
-- **sstable.rs**: Defines the `SSTable` structure and related operations, and includes an iterator for key-value pair traversal.

 ## Getting Started

 RepriseDB is still in development.
 For early experimentation, add this to your `Cargo.toml`: